We are committed to finding and developing new talent, whether you are a writer or an illustrator.

 What sort of books are we looking for?

-At Wacky Bee we’re concentrating on books for 3–12 year olds with our list falling into three sections – picture books for 3–6 year olds, short chapter books for 4–7 year olds and general fiction for 8–12 year olds.
+At Wacky Bee we’re concentrating on books for 3–12 year olds with our list falling into three sections – picture books for 3–6 year olds, early readers for 4–7 year olds and middle grade fiction for 8–12 year olds.

 We will look at all types of subject matter but we’re particularly keen to bridge the gap between picture books and longer general fiction.
 We also want to make our readers laugh so we are looking for a strong element of humour, even if the story has sad bits as well.